ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 11 - Operating System Support and Virtual Memory/Virtual Memory.md

 >[!important]
 >>[!question]
 >>What if a piece of data is on disk rather than in memory?
->>- If the [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 11 - Operating System Support and Virtual Memory/Page Table\|Page Table]] indicates that the virtual address is not in memory
+>>- If the [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 11 - Operating System Support and Virtual Memory/Page Table/Page Table\|Page Table]] indicates that the virtual address is not in memory
 >
 >A hardware exception will be generated (captured by the OS)
 >- The current process suspends, others can resume
 >- The OS moves the data to memory and resumes the suspended process

-#TODO
+Page faults are generated when the [[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 11 - Operating System Support and Virtual Memory/Page Table/Page Table\|Page Table]] tells the OS that the page is on **disk**
+	- The CPU then generates a ***Page Fault Exception***
+- The OS must then retrieve the data from the disk
+		- The OS chooses a page to **evict** from **[[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 9 - Memory/Definitions/RAM\|RAM]]** and write to **disk**
+		- The OS then reads the page from **disk** and puts it in **[[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 9 - Memory/Definitions/RAM\|RAM]]**
+		- The OS then updates the **[[Leeds University/Computer Science/Compulsory Modules/Computer Architecture/Section 11 - Operating System Support and Virtual Memory/Page Table/Page Table\|Page Table]]** to map the new page
+- The OS then jumps back to the instruction that caused the page fault
+		- This time won't cause a page fault since the page has been loaded into memory

 </div></div>